UBC-MDS/DSCI_522_Bee_Count_Comparison_Group_26/README.md

 ## License

-The materials used in this project are licensed under the Open Government Licence â Ontario.
+The materials used in this project are licensed under the Open Government Licence - Ontario.
 If re-using/re-mixing please provide attribution and link to this webpage.

 ## References